ALIEN CIVILISATIONS – CONTACT PROBABILITY

 You notice the use of the expression ‘cosmic history’ in the initial paragraph.
-That is is key expression.
+That is the key expression.
 For cosmic history, of course, is vast in the dimensions it traverses.
 Adam Frank and co-author, Woodruff Sullivan of the University of Washington, were interested in the odds that intelligent aliens have ever existed anywhere in the universe.
 So they tweaked the Frank Drake equation, coming up with an “archaeological version” that doesn’t take into account how long alien civilizations may last.
 They also incorporated observations from NASA’s Kepler space telescope and other instruments, which suggest that about 20 percent of all stars host planets in the life-friendly, “habitable zone,” where liquid water could exist on a world’s surface.

 HAS IT HAPPENED BEFORE?

 “The question is, ‘Has it ever happened anywhere before?'”
 Frank said.
 “Our result is the first time anyone has been able to set any empirical answer for that question, and it is astonishingly likely that we are not the only time and place that an advanced civilization has evolved.”
 But this doesn’t mean that there are lots of intelligent aliens out there, just waiting to be contacted, the researchers stressed.
 Try this link: